austriacodes/blockchain-austria/README.md

 _Wien_

-We meetup every first Wednesday in a coffee house to contribute to open source, work on personal projects, and teach and learn from one another.
+We meetup every first Wednesday in a coffee house (or in an institute for research) to contribute to open source, work on personal projects, and teach and learn from one another.
 Join us.

 Upcoming